 Sitting and submitting tasks:

-NESA advises students to always attend assessments if they can, even if applying for illness or misadventure, and don’t attend if a doctor advises not to.
+NESA advises students to always attend assessments if they can, even if applying for illness or misadventure, but don’t attend if a doctor advises not to.

-If a KHS student misses an assessment they will be expected to sit or submit the task upon their immediate return to school regardless of illness/misadventure applications being upheld or declined.
+If a KHS student misses an assessment they must sit or submit the task upon their immediate return.
 Students must still sit or submit required assessments, even if illness or misadventure has been approved. or a mark of zero will be awarded.

 Students who were not in attendance for examinations/tests on the date of sitting will receive an estimate calculated from other assessments within that course.
 Students who were present will receive either their exam mark or an estimate, whichever is higher.